-- A. The investigation of a reported act of bullying or harassment is deemed to be a school-related activity and shall begin with a report of such an act.
-Incidents that require a reasonable investigation when reported to appropriate school authorities shall include alleged incidents of bullying or harassment allegedly committed against a child while the child is en route to school aboard a school bus or at school bus stop. - B. The principal or designee shall select an individual(s), employed by the school to initiate the investigation.
-The person may not be the accused perpetrator (harasser or bully) or victim. - C. Documented interviews of the victim, alleged perpetrator, and witnesses shall be conducted privately, separately, and shall be confidential.
-Each individual (victim, alleged perpetrator, and witnesses) will be interviewed separately and at no time will the alleged perpetrator and victim be interviewed together. - D. The investigator shall collect and evaluate the facts including but not limited to - 1.
+- C. Incidents that require a reasonable investigation when reported to appropriate school authorities shall include alleged incidents of bullying or harassment allegedly committed against a child while the child is en route to school aboard a school bus or at school bus stop. - D. The principal or designee shall select an individual(s), employed by the school to initiate the investigation.
+The person may not be the accused perpetrator (harasser or bully) or victim. - E. Documented interviews of the victim, alleged perpetrator, and witnesses shall be conducted privately, separately, and shall be confidential.
+Each individual (victim, alleged perpetrator, and witnesses) will be interviewed separately and at no time will the alleged perpetrator and victim be interviewed together. - F. The investigator shall collect and evaluate the facts including but not limited to - 1.
 Description of incident(s) including nature of the behavior; - 2.
 Context in which the alleged incident(s) occurred; - 3.
-How often the conduct occurred;

-- 4. Whether there were past incidents or past continuing patterns of behavior; - 5.
+How often the conduct occurred; - 4.
+Whether there were past incidents or past continuing patterns of behavior; - 5.
 The relationship between the parties involved; - 6.
 The characteristics of parties involved, i.e., grade, age; - 7.
 The identity and number of individuals who participated in bullying or harassing behavior; - 8.
-Where the alleged incident(s) occurred; - 9.
-Whether the conduct adversely affected the student's education or educational environment; - 10.
+Where the alleged incident(s) occurred;

+- 9. Whether the conduct adversely affected the student's education or educational environment or the employees work or workplace environment; - 10.
 Whether the alleged victim felt or perceived an imbalance of power as a result of the reported incident; and - 11.
-The date, time, and method in which the parents/legal guardians of all parties involved were contacted. - E. Whether a particular action or incident constitutes a violation of this policy shall require a determination based on all the facts and surrounding circumstances and shall include - 1.
-Recommended remedial steps necessary to stop the bullying and/or harassing behavior; and - 2.
-A written final report to the principal. - F. The maximum of ten (10) school days shall be the limit for the initial filing of incidents and completion of the investigative procedural steps. - G. The highest level of confidentiality possible will be upheld regarding the submission of a complaint or a report of bullying and/or harassment and the investigative procedures that follow. - VII.
-Investigation to Determine Whether a Reported Act of Bullying or Harassment is Within the Scope of the District
+The date, time, and method in which the parents/legal guardians of all parties involved were contacted and - 12.
+The date, time and method in which all parties involved, in the case of employees were contacted. - G. Whether a particular action or incident constitutes a violation of this policy shall require a determination based on all the facts and surrounding circumstances and shall include - 1.
+Any recommended remedial steps necessary to stop the bullying and/or harassing behavior; and - 2.
+A written final report to the principal or the appropriate administrator. - H. The maximum of ten (10) school days shall be the limit for the initial filing of incidents and completion of the investigative procedural steps. - I. The highest level of confidentiality possible will be upheld regarding the submission of a complaint or a report of bullying and/or harassment and the investigative procedures that follow. - VII.
+Investigation to Determine Whether a Reported Act of Bullying or Harassment is Within the Scope of the District - A. The principal or designee will assign an individual(s) to initiate an investigation of whether an act of bullying or harassment is within the scope of the School District.

-- A. The principal or designee will assign an individual(s) to initiate an investigation of whether an act of bullying or harassment is within the scope of the School District. - B. The investigator(s) will provide a report on results of investigation with recommendations for the principal to make a determination if an act of bullying or harassment falls within the scope of the District. - 1.
+- B. The investigator(s) will provide a report on results of investigation with recommendations for the principal to make a determination if an act of bullying or harassment falls within the scope of the District. - 1.
 If it is within the scope of the District, a thorough investigation shall be conducted. - 2.
 If it is outside the scope of the District and determined a criminal act, the principal shall refer the incident(s) to appropriate law enforcement. - 3.
 If it is outside the scope of the District and determined not a criminal act, the principal or designee shall inform the parents/legal guardians of all students involved. - C. Computers without web-filtering software or computers with web-filtering software that is disabled shall be used when complaints of cyberbullying are investigated.